ngmmartins/ngmmartins.github.io/index.md

 I am interested in topics related with general programming, software architecture, cloud services and DevOps.

-A t this time I'm looking for opportunities to work on a more business/people oriented role while still leveraging my technical background to improve communication between both sides
+At this time I'm looking for opportunities to work on a more business/people oriented role while still leveraging my technical background to improve communication between both sides

 Feel free to reach out to me using the social icons below.